Professional Requirements

 “Consent for telehealth treatment” means a process of communication between a patient or, if applicable, the patient’s legal representative and the health care professional discussing the risks and benefits of, and alternatives to, treatment through a remote evaluation that results in the agreement to treatment that is documented in the medical record or signed authorization for the patient to be treated through an evaluation conducted through appropriate technology, as specified in this rule, when the health care professional is in a location remote from the patient.

-The health care professional shall document the consent for telehealth treatment of the patient or, if applicable, the patient’s legal representative.
+The health care professional shall document the consent for telehealth treatment of the patient or, if applicable, the patient’s legal representative;

 The health care professional shall promptly document in the patient’s medical record the patient’s or, if applicable, the patient’s legal representative, consent for telehealth treatment, pertinent history, evaluation, diagnosis, treatment plan, underlying conditions, any contraindications, and any referrals to appropriate health care providers, including primary care providers or health care facilities.

-SOURCE: OH Administrative Code 4731-31-01 (Accessed Feb.
+SOURCE: OH Administrative Code 4731-37-01 (Accessed Jun.
 2024).

 Speech Language Pathology

 SOURCE: OH Admin.
 Code 4753-2-01(D).
-(Accessed Feb.
+(Accessed Jun.
 2024).

 Counseling, Social Work or Marriage and Family Therapy